OmarElkadi2020/prayer/Readme.md

 ---

-## Running as a Background Service

-To ensure Prayer Player runs continuously in the background, you can set it up as a system service on your operating system.

-### Linux (systemd User Service)

-This is the recommended method for Linux distributions using systemd (e.g., Ubuntu, Fedora).

-1.  **Managing the Service:**
-    -   **Restart after code changes:** `systemctl --user restart prayer-player.service`
-    -   **Stop the service:** `systemctl --user stop prayer-player.service`
-    -   **Disable automatic startup:** `systemctl --user disable prayer-player.service`
-    -   **Check logs:**
-        View recent logs with:
-        ```bash
-        journalctl --user-unit prayer-player.service --since "1 hour ago"
-        ```
-        Or follow logs in real time:
-        ```bash
-        journalctl --user-unit prayer-player.service -f
-        ```

 ## Uninstallation

-To remove the Prayer Player application and all related files, use the provided uninstaller script:
+To remove the Prayer Player application and all related files (for manual/developer setups), use the provided uninstaller script:

 ```bash
 python uninstall.py
 ```

-This script will stop any running background services, remove the service configurations, and delete the virtual environment and configuration files.
+This script will remove the virtual environment and configuration files.
+If you installed via a standalone installer, please use your operating system's standard uninstallation method (e.g., "Add or Remove Programs" on Windows, dragging to Trash on macOS).